pyprojectx/pyprojectx/README.md

 ## Isolation
 Each tool gets installed in an isolated virtual environment.

-These are all located in in the _.pyprojectx_ directory of your project (where _pyproject.toml_ is located).
+These are all located in the _.pyprojectx_ directory of your project (where _pyproject.toml_ is located).

 # Usage